CalebCoughenour/AnimalShelterApi.Solution/README.md

 *
 * Next, in the AnimalShelterApi directory type "dotnet run" to start the program
 * When the app runs it will automatically open a webpage and display the Swagger UI for the API
+* The Database currently has 1 dog and 3 cats in.
+Please read the instructions below on how to use the API

  ## API Calls (all calls can be done on both cats & dogs)